 1. (5-6) God’s astounding work: bringing the Babylonians to judge Judah.

 b.
-I will work a work in your days which you would not believe: We understand the idea of something “too good to be true,” but that isn’t what God is talking about here.
-This is something “too bad to be true,” a work of judgment so astounding that Habakkuk would have a hard time believing it.
+I will work a work in your days which you would not believe: We understand the idea of something “too good to be true,” but that isn’t what God meant here.
+This was something “too bad to be true,” a work of judgment so astounding that Habakkuk would have a hard time believing it.

 c.
-I am raising up the Chaldeans: When the Babylonians (the Chaldeans) eventually came against Judah, they came as sent by the Lord.
+I am raising up the Chaldeans: When the Babylonians (the Chaldeans) eventually came against Judah, they came as sent by the LORD.
 It wasn’t that they themselves did not want to come, but God allowed their sinful desire to conquer Judah to come to fruition.
-If God had not allowed them to do it, they never could have conquered Judah and exiled God’s people out of the Promised Land.
+If God had not allowed them to do it, they never could have conquered Judah and exiled God’s people from the Promised Land.

 2. (7-11) The strength and speed of the Babylonian army.

 a.
 They are terrible and dreadful: Habakkuk wondered where God’s judgment was against sinful Judah.
-The Lord lets him know that the judgment will indeed come, and when it comes through the Babylonians it will be terrible and dreadful.
+The LORD told him that the judgment would indeed come, and when it came through the Babylonians it would be terrible and dreadful.

 b.
-He commits offense, ascribing this power to his god: When the Babylonians overwhelm the land of Judah, they will wrongly give the credit to their false gods.
-The Lord they would do this before it ever happened.
+He commits offense, ascribing this power to his god: When the Babylonians would come and overwhelm the land of Judah, they would wrongly give the credit to their false gods.
+The LORD knew and said they would do this before it ever happened.

 1. (12-17) Habakkuk wonders why God would use a nation more wicked than Judah to bring judgment on Judah.